3 Days in Santorini | A Complete Guide for First-Timers

 I don’t think I can really express to you how much I love Santorini.
 It the most beautiful island that I have ever visited, and definitely lives up to the hype surrounding it.
-This article will cover the best things to do on Santorini Island from my personal perspective.
+The island is full of spectacular caldera views, white-washed walls, and blue-domed churches.
+Santorini is one of the most popular Greek islands, and once you visit, it is very easy to see why.
+Although the island is pretty small, there is a lot to see here.
+There is a lot to see in this tiny island, even if you are short on time.
+This post will give you a detailed itinerary for 3 days in Santorini.
 I’ll cover activities you can do from the north of the island to the south so that you have a full picture of what this island has to offer you!

 Know Before You Go | Santorini

 Getting There: The island of Santorini is the southernmost island of the Greek Cyclades.
 If you are traveling to Santorini from Athens, the most efficient way to get there is by plane.
 You can find many cheap flight options from Athens to Santorini – We booked our flight with Olympic Air and spent $93 on our one way ticket there.

 Outside of air, you can also reach the island by the ferry port.
 This option may be more affordable, and will be the best way to get there if you are coming from a nearby island like Mykonos.
 You can buy your ferry tickets at Let’s Ferry in advance of your trip.

 Where to Stay: There are many stay options throughout the island, but my recommendation is to stay in one of the main villages Fira or Oía.
 Stay in Fira if you want to stay close to the shops and night activities.
 Stay in Oía if you want to wake to beautiful views everyday and explore this often photographed town.
 For reference, Fira is located in about the center of the island, so it’s a great option if you have plans in the north and south.
 Oía is located in the north of the island, and above the enchanting Ammoudi Bay.